Introducing ADAR, the world's first safe 3D ultrasonic sensor

 ADAR cuts your sensor costs by up to 50% — without compromising on safety or performance.

-Full vertical views at 180 x 180 degrees at a five meter range.
+Full vertical views at 180 x 180 degrees at a four meter range.

 128 zones